justinhelmer/gh-release-manager/README.md

 ```

 Finally, the `{{{content}}}` variable is made available to the `handlebars` templates, and contanins the [markdown](https://github.com/chjj/marked)-generated `HTML`.

+If there are additional `build` steps that need to happen outside of what `GRM` provides out-of-the-box, or any pre-conditions that need to be run before executing the build, use [options.build](#build).

 See the [lodocs](https://github.com/justinhelmer/lodocs) project for an example implementation of `gh-release-manager`.